With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Learn MoreVictor Community Support Services San Bernardino is a mental health facility in San Bernardino, CA, located at 1908 Business Center Drive, Suite 220, in the 92408 zip code.
 Victor Community Support Services San Bernardino provides outpatient treatment.
-Victor Community Support Services San Bernardino provides trauma therapy, couples/family therapy and cognitive behavioral therapy to children / adolescents and young adults.
-Victor Community Support Services San Bernardino also supports people with PTSD, transitional age young adults and patients with eating disorders.
-Some other services available at Victor Community Support Services San Bernardino include family psychoeducation, intensive case management and case management.
+Victor Community Support Services San Bernardino provides cognitive behavioral therapy, trauma therapy and couples/family therapy to children / adolescents and young adults.
+Victor Community Support Services San Bernardino also supports people with trauma, transitional age young adults and patients with eating disorders.
+Some other services available at Victor Community Support Services San Bernardino include suicide prevention services, intensive case management and psychosocial rehabilitation services.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.